free-ghz/dreamwiki/readme.md

 - stats: tags by links/targets quota (where neither is zero)
 - stats: pages and their ins and outs
 - cellular automata
-- external links (maybe do a !primer or smth)
+- !primer
 - caps dance
 - grimes stable per row?
 - 'random' should just give ya a random page instead of going through the tag system
+- password protect the "transpiler" or something

 # bugs
 - none that i found yet :)